benrobinson/micro/README.md

 </div>
 ```

+Note: for inline form fields to work correctly, make sure to apply the classes `.label`, `.field` and `.button`.

 ## micro.js

 This is a brief file that just adds mobile menu functionality, and some minor formatting tweaks.
 Include it in the footer for best performance.